 Most brain injuries in the US are associated with car accidents, construction accidents, slip and fall accidents, and sports or violence.

 If you have suffered a brain injury in the workplace, it is likely that you are entitled to pursue workers’ compensation benefits to assist you during this difficult time.
 A successful claim can recover benefits for a portion of lost wages, medical bills, and some other costs.
 Though not required by law, it is strongly advisable to consult with a knowledgeable attorney.
-Contact a Raleigh workers’ compensation lawyer of the Law Office of Sam Scudder, at (252) 222-0227 today to discuss your case.
+Contact a Morehead City workers’ compensation lawyer of the Law Office of Sam Scudder, at (252) 222-0227 today to discuss your case.